CalvinTheRed/RPGL/README.md

 - **RPGLObject.** This class represents anything which might appear on a game map or world map.
 This includes the likes of goblins, dragons, chairs, barrels, and unattended items.
 The client is encouraged to use the `RPGLFactory.newObject(...)` method to create objects of this type.
+- **RPGLResource.** This class represents any expendable, non-item resources which might be expended by an object during a turn.
+This includes the likes of spell slots, actions, ki points, and action surges.
+The client is encouraged to use the `RPGLFactory.newResource(...)` method to create objects of this type.

+- **RPGLClass.** This class represents any role-playing class (as distinct from Java classes).
+This includes the likes of wizards, fighters, and rangers.
+The client is encouraged to use the `RPGLFactory.getClass(...)` method to get references to objects of this type (this data type is not designed to have new instances created by the client, and doing so is not recommended).
 - **RPGLRace.** This class represents any role-playing race.
 This includes the likes of humans, elves, and pixies.
 The client is encouraged to use the `RPGLFactory.getRace(...)` method to get references to objects of this type (this data type is not designed to have new instances created by the client, and doing so is not recommended).
-- **RPGLResource.** This class represents any expendable, non-item resources which might be expended by an object during a turn.
-This includes the likes of spell slots, actions, ki points, and action surges.
-The client is encouraged to use the `RPGLFactory.newResource(...)` method to create objects of this type.

 - **Subevent.** This class represents a particular low-level game mechanic.
 This includes the likes of making an attack roll, making a saving throw, making an ability check, determining an ability score, and gathering damage for a damage roll.
 Not all Subevents are accessible when defining an RPGLEvent, but all RPGLEvents are defined in terms of